Ad

 Holi

-The best way to protect your car from Holi colors and water splashes is by keeping it in a covered parking spot.
-If you have access to a garage, make sure to use it.
-However, if covered parking is not an option, invest in a high-quality waterproof car cover.
-This will act as a barrier, preventing colours and water from coming in direct contact with your car's surface and reducing the risk of staining.
+The most effective and logical way to protect your car from Holi colours and water splashes is to park it in a covered area.
+If you have access to a garage, make full use of it during the festivities.
+In case covered parking isn't available, invest in a high-quality, waterproof car cover.
+It acts as a protective barrier, preventing colours and water from coming into direct contact with the paint, glass, and trims - significantly reducing the risk of stubborn stains.

-Another effective way to protect your car's exterior is by applying a Teflon coating.
-This transparent layer forms a protective barrier on the paint and prevents colours and harsh chemicals from leaving a lasting impact.
-It also makes the surface smoother and reduces the chances of colour adhesion and making cleaning much easier post-Holi.
+Another effective way to safeguard your car's exterior is by applying a Teflon coating.
+This transparent layer forms a protective shield over the paint, preventing colours and harsh chemicals from causing lasting damage.
+It also smoothens the surface, reduces colour adhesion, and makes post-Holi cleaning significantly easier.

 Holi